-Despite the end of slavery in New York, Truth learnt that her five year old son, Peter had been sold to Alabama where slavery was deeply embedded.
+Despite the end of slavery in New York, Truth learnt that her five-year-old son, Peter, had been sold to Alabama where slavery was deeply embedded.
 With the help of her new employers, she took Dupont to court to claim he had sold Peter illegally.
 Truth won the case against her former slave owner and her son Peter was brought back from Alabama where he had been badly treated.
-It was a landmark case and the first time a black women had won a court case against a white man.
+It was a landmark case and the first time a black woman had won a court case against a white man.

-She spent time with Elijah Pierson a Christian Evangelist and also ‘Prophet Matthias’ who founded the Matthias Kingdom communal colony.
+She spent time with Elijah Pierson, a Christian Evangelist, and also ‘Prophet Matthias’ who founded the Matthias Kingdom communal colony.
 When Pierson died, Truth along with others was accused of stealing and poisoning him.
-But, this case was thrown out of court.
+But the case was thrown out of court.
 Later Truth brought a slander suit against those who had made the false claims (the Folgers) and Truth won her second case.

 In 1843, Truth adopted a new name – Sojourner Truth (she had been known as Isabella Baumfree).
 The name reflected her new freedom, religious devotion and her acceptance of the Methodist religion.
 She later confided that, after her abusive life, her religious faith was a source of great solace.